MineDraft: A Framework for Batch Parallel Speculative Decoding: Additional Experiment Results

-Nsight profiling on Settings~1--3 using the Spec-Bench dataset shows that Qwen3-1.7B and Qwen3-0.6B exhibit similar drafting times, whereas Qwen3-4B has the longest drafting time among the three draft models.
-As illustrated in \cref{fig:nsight_all}, Qwen3-4B spends significantly more time on drafting than the verification time, limiting its ability to benefit from PSD.
+Nsight Systems profiling in Settings~1--3 using the Spec-Bench dataset shows that Qwen3-1.7B and Qwen3-0.6B exhibit similar drafting times, whereas Qwen3-4B has the longest drafting time among the three draft models.
+As illustrated in \cref{fig:nsight_all}, Qwen3-4B spends significantly more time on drafting than on verification, limiting its ability to benefit from PSD.
 In contrast, Qwen3-1.7B, while slightly slower than Qwen3-0.6B, has greater model capacity and is thus more effective at generating draft tokens that pass verification.
 This observation supports the conclusion in \cref{app:exp-draft-model} that Qwen3-1.7B achieves the optimal balance between drafting speed and draft quality.